Appendix I - Part 1

 In 1881 William and Laura's daughter Ann Collins was visiting Henry Young, his wife Betsey and their 4 children at Rodway Manor House, Rodway Hall, Mangotsfield.
 Henry Young was described as a "farmer and land agent accompanying 180 acres of land employing 5 men, 3 boys and 1 woman".
 Also visiting was 26 year old Horace William Markley, a "foreman tailor" who was to become Ann's husband.
 Horace William Markley and Ann Collins married on 24 August 1881 at Thornbury.
 Horace, aged 27 gives address as Bristol and his occupation as a tailor.
 He was the son of John Markley, also a tailor.
 The witnesses were William Collins and Kate Collins.

 By 1891 36 year old Horace and 31 year old Ann were living at Cliff View, Mangotsfield where Horace was still employed as a tailor.
 They had eight children and Ann's mother, 67 year old Laura Collins was living with them.
 By 1901 Horace and Ann were living at 47 Deburgh Road, Canton, Cardiff where 46 year old Horace was a tailor's fitter.
-A further four children had been born.
 Horace and Ann had eleven children in all:

 In 1911 the family were living at 14 Brynland Avenue, Bishopston, Bristol.
 56 year old Horace was a tailor.
 Elsie Mabel, aged 24 was a hairdressers assistant, Dorothy, aged 20 and Violet, aged 18 were drapers assistants.
 Horace William Markley died on 20 November 1923 aged 69 and Ann Markley died on 7 March 1931 aged 72 years old.

-Back to William and Laura's children and in 1881, their son William Collins was a 20 year old clerk, lodging with George and Mary Warren at 13 Drummond Road, Bristol.
+In 1881 William and Laura's son William Collins was a 20 year old clerk, lodging with George and Mary Warren at 13 Drummond Road, Bristol.
 William married Amelia Frances Bruford on 17 January 1884 at St Barnabas, Bristol.
-They had the following surviving seven children:
+William was a 23 year old clerk.
+Amelia was 24 years old, the daughter of Francis Bruford, warehouseman.

 - Hilda Kate Collins.
 Born 1886.
 Baptised 14 November 1886 at Bishopston, Gloucester.